zaccaria-lab/SPRINTER/README.md

 ```shell
 python bin/sprinter.py
 ```
-as demonstrated in the [SPRINTER CodeOcean capsule]().
+as demonstrated in the [SPRINTER CodeOcean capsule](https://codeocean.com/capsule/9392115).

 <a name="reqs"></a>
 ### Basic requirements

-SPRINTER depends on the following standard python packages, which must be available in the python environment where the user runs CHISEL.
+SPRINTER depends on the following standard python packages, which must be available in the python environment where the user runs SPRINTER.

 | Package | Tested version |
 |---------|----------------|